What is a buying agent?

 Buying a property can be one of life’s most stressful experiences.
 A buying agent will save their clients the stress of dealing with many of the challenges during a property search.
 These can range from identifying misleading marketing (e.g. incorrect leasehold information), cancelled viewings and indecisive vendors.

-Beyond this, a buying agent will have a trusted network to tie all aspects of the purchase together.
-At Perrygate we have a trusted network including solicitors, mortgage brokers, FX traders, architects, builders and accountants.
-We spend a lot of time during our Buying Service coordinating these services.
+Beyond this, a buying agent will have a trusted network and coordinate all aspects of the purchase and assist with post-completion matters.
+Perrygate’s Buying Service requires us to liaise with solicitors, mortgage brokers, FX traders, architects, builders etc.

 Estate agents know property finders only represent serious clients.
-This helps clients gain quick access to the right properties and ensures they are taken seriously.
+This enables clients to gain access to the right properties and be taken seriously.

 High-profile or security conscious ‘off market’ sellers prefer not to have their property details on the internet.
 They value a buying agent’s discretion.